Himalayan Yoga Academy

 Dosha: The Central Concept

 A dosha is akin to the Western idea of a constitution, a bodily principle that determines physiology and personality.
 Ayurvedic belief holds that there are three doshas—vata, pitta, and kapha.
 Everyone has all three but in varying degrees.
 (It’s rare for a person to have equal amounts of each one.)
-One dosha is usually dominant, but it changes as we age, with kapha preeminent during childhood, pitta from puberty to middle age, and vata taking over at around 55.
+One dosha is usually dominant, but it changes as we age.
+Kapha is preeminent during childhood, pitta from puberty to middle age, and vata takes over at around 55.
 When the doshas are in harmony, a person is healthy.

 Vata: The ruling elements are air and ether (or space).
 Characteristics: very short or tall and thin, dry skin, creative, restless, excitable.
 Irregularity in action and fluctuation in thought is characteristic of this personality.

 Pitta: The ruling elements are fire and water.
-Characteristics: well-built, good digestion and metabolism, intelligent, bold, hot-tempered.
+Its prime characteristics are well-built, having good digestion and metabolism, being intelligent, bold, and being hot-tempered.
 Tend to be perfectionists.

 Kapha: The ruling elements are water and earth.
-Characteristics: heavyset, slower moving, slower digestion, calm, forgiving, reliable, envious, possessive.
+Its prime characteristics are heavyset, slower moving, slower digestion, calm, forgiving, reliable, envious, and possessive.

 Pulse diagnosis: The primary means for determining an individual’s dosha.
 The index, middle, and ring fingers are applied to the wrist, with each reading one dosha (index reads vata, middle reads pitta, ring reads kapha).
 The strongest pulse is the predominant dosha.

 Agni: The digestive power of the individual or, as Ayurvedic Institute founder Vasant Lad puts it, “the biological fire that governs metabolism.”
-There are 13 types, the most important of which is maharani, which is basically the enzymes in the digestive tract.
+Mainly there are 13 types, the most important of which is maharani, which is the enzyme in the digestive tract.

 Ama: Toxins that can be created by undigested food in the intestines.
 Lad calls it “the root of all disease.”

 Ojas: The opposite of ama, the vital life energy that Ayurveda seeks to maximize.
 Symbolized as eight precious drops that live in your heart.
-Two types: apara ojas, inherent energy present from conception, and para ojas, produced by proper eating, activity, and breathing.
+Two types are: Apara Ojas- inherent energy present from conception and Para Ojas- produced by proper eating, activity, and breathing

 Panchakarma: Literally “the five ways,” a system to eliminate toxins via laxatives, enemas, vomiting, tongue scraping, blood purification, and nasal administrations.